Nanoose Bay Reservoir Improvement Project - Alternative Approval Process

 • Ask a question and we will do our best to answer it and share the information with all.

-Reserve funds and Development Cost Charges (DCCs) will be used to fund approximately half of the proposed reservoir improvement costs.
+Reserve funds and Development Cost Charges (DCCs) would be used to fund approximately half of the proposed reservoir improvement costs.
 The remaining project costs could be borrowed from the Municipal Finance Authority on behalf of the property owners.
 An Alternative Approval Process (AAP) is being used to determine if the NBPWSA property owners support borrowing funds for this project.

 The Arbutus Reservoir, located on Link Place, has been in service since 1982 and requires renewal or replacement.
 Renewing the existing reservoir in-place has been determined to cost much less than any other alternatives and will allow the existing location to be re-used.

 As outlined in the table below, the total reservoir improvement project budget is estimated to be $2.4M.
 The reserve funds and DCCs only cover about half of the total project costs.
 The remaining project costs could be borrowed from the Municipal Finance Authority and paid back by taxpayers over a 25-year period.
 If the project receives community support and proceeds to construction, property owners would pay a maximum of $465 each, or an additional $34/year for 25 years on their taxes.
-After construction is complete and all costs have been accounted for, property owners will be given the option to pay their share of the project costs as a lump sum (to save interest) or to amortize their share of the project costs (as debt) on their taxes.
-The final amount owing will depend on the lending rate in place at the time of borrowing.
+After construction is complete and all costs have been accounted for, property owners would be given the option to pay their share of the project costs as a lump sum (to save interest) or to amortize their share of the project costs (as debt) on their taxes.
+The final amount owing would depend on the lending rate in place at the time of borrowing.

 Summary of Anticipated Project Funding: